okdv/colormap/CONTRIBUTING.md

 Testing will use playwright and vitest, but these are not setup yet

-ESLint and Prettier are used for linting/formatting, no need to run these yourself, we will do these in github workflows
+ESLint and Prettier are used for linting/formatting

 Github workflows is used to automate builds, releases, etc.